sebschu/cds-detector/README.md

 ## Installation

-You have to install Python 2.7 and pip to run the detector
+You have to install Python 2.7 and pip to run the detector.

+Then run the following command to install the required python packages.

 ```bash
 # Install requirements
 pip install -r requirements.txt
 ```

+You also need to install [sox](http://sox.sourceforge.net/) and [openSMILE](http://opensmile.sourceforge.net/) to run the pipeline.

 # Running the system